scottcorgan/molten/README.md

 ## Nesting for complex layouts

 **Molten** gives you classes to create grids based on columns and rows.
-You can nest rows and columns within rows and columns to give you gridception.
+You can nest rows and columns within rows and columns to help you build complex layouts.
+There is no limit to how many grids you can nest.

 ```html
 <div class="grid columns split250">